-Enterprise Shared Services Finance and accounting services, statutory and compliance support, sourcing and services, IT service desk and application support.
+Finance and accounting services, statutory and compliance support, sourcing and procurement services, human resource services, IT service desk and application support.

 Technology Tools / Platforms.
 We utilize the following technology tools and platforms in delivering services to our clients in this business unit: